 SSW Type 2 in Food Manufacturing

-Food and beverage manufacturing was added to the SSW Type 2 list during the 2023 framework expansion.
+Food and beverage manufacturing was added to the SSW Type 2 list following the June 9, 2023 cabinet decision, with implementation on August 31, 2023.
+This was part of a broader expansion that added 9 fields to Type 2 eligibility (alongside the original construction and shipbuilding-welding fields).
 This is a major opportunity for workers in this field.

 Pay jump from Type 1 to Type 2